Saturday, June 8, 2024

 2024 and a New Chapter

 Why is this scene coming to mind now?
 Because of Brian Scarlett, a particularly fine example of a human being, who has since died.
 He was talking about when he gave up his BSA motorcycle after a nasty spill.
-He then paused, and remembered how his wife later said: "You know, I think you gave up too much when you gave up that motorcycle."
-After a second pause--with both a fear away look and a glint in his eye--Brian exclaimed "What a paragon of a woman!"
+Then he paused, and remembered how his wife had later said: "You know, I think you gave up too much, when you gave up that motorcycle."
+After a second pause--with both a fear away look and a glint in his eye--he exclaimed "What a paragon of a woman!"
 We fell into laughter.
-Brian was a very funny man, and yet those words, "You gave up too much when you gave up that motorcycle," have in the last year gradually, increasingly slid ever so subtely into my mind's ear.
+Brian was a very funny man, and yet those words, "You gave up too much, when you gave up that motorcycle," have in the last year gradually, increasingly slid into my mind's ear.
 It was from the periphery at first, like a wish for an old lover combined with the happy acceptance that life moves on, but then it became a longing, and eventually an ache.
-A motorcycle would arrive from the highway and pull over at the edge of my town, which is where I live, perhaps waiting for their friends to catch up, and I would stare out the window, my mind lost in its sound.
+I live at the edge of a country town.
+A motorcycle would arrive from the highway and pull over, perhaps waiting for friends, and I would stare out the window, my mind lost in its sound.
 I had given up too much.
 But of what?
-The thing, formless, nameless, invisible but fundamental, and yet present and somehow captured in those memories of a cold, winter day of blurred ferns and the silver of the wet road outside Toolangi.
-On the coldest days of winter I had those roads often to myself, and it felt religious to be in the silence there.
-Or out west, in a wholly different country, spreading myself across wheat fields and prehistoric flora as my struggling old bike pushed northwards into the desert.
+The thing, formless, nameless, invisible, but fundamental, alive in the chill winter day of blurred moments of ferns and silver wet roads outside Toolangi.
+On the coldest days of winter I had those roads to myself, and it felt mystical to be in the silence of that flowing space on two wheels.
+Or out west, in a wholly different country, the sky blue and sunlit, spreading myself across wheat fields and prehistoric flora as my struggling old bike pushed northwards into the desert.

 It has been almost a decade since my last post.
 Naturally much has happened.
 I will be brief, but will tell you the story in its relevant essentials.
 From touring 40,000km a year for a decade, heading out every weekend no matter the weather, I had begun to slow down.
 One morning, commuting through Melbourne, I crashed my W650 in the wet.
 I was taken to the hospital with severe pain in my neck but was ultimately fine, if very sore for a couple of months.
 I was also quite shaken by the hours of lying in a ward with questions about my injuries unanswered.
 Despite the shop repairs, the bike never felt the same.
 I sold it to a friend.
 That left me with the Royal Enfield, and I continued my trips around Victoria and Tasmania: